package-operator/package-operator/docs/api-reference.md

-# Package Operator API Reference

-The Package Operator APIs are an extension of the [Kubernetes API](https://kubernetes.io/docs/reference/using-api/api-overview/) using `CustomResourceDefinitions`.

 ## package-operator.run/v1alpha1

-Package v1alpha1 contains API Schema definitions for the dhcp v1alpha1 API group
+The package v1alpha1 contains API Schema definitions for the v1alpha1 version of the core Page Operator API group, containing basic building blocks that other auxiliary APIs can build on top of.

 * [ClusterObjectSet](#clusterobjectset)
 * [ObjectSet](#objectset)